Troubleshooting Distorted Picture Problems

 Mitsubishi is currently supplying an improved replacement part to their customers with TV's under 7 years old for free.
-We have installed hundreds of these improved parts since January, 2011, and none of them has ever failed.
+We have installed over 300 of these improved parts since January, 2011, and none of them has ever failed.
 We recommend replacing this part soon.
 Most of them will eventually fail, and Mitsubishi will not provide this accommodation forever.
-The affected models are shown below:
+The models shown below in black should all still be covered by this program.
+Those in yellow may be covered if they are less than 7 years old, as shown by the paper tag on the back of the set or by your purchase receipt.
+Those in red are not covered: